-On the Harmony ecosystem, however, according to its website, the set-up prevents single shard attacks by ensuring there are at least 250 nodes a shard.
+On the Harmony ecosystem, however, according to its website, the set-up prevents single shard attacks by ensuring there are at least 250 nodes per shard.
 The ecosystem also re-shards regularly through a random cryptographic process called Verifiable Random Function (VRF).
 This process means validators and nodes are assigned and re-assigned shards in a random way.

 But solving the scalability trilemma is not Harmony’s only offering.
 With lower gas fees than Ethereum, cross-chain capabilities and an energy-efficient validating process, Harmony would appear to have a very impressive range of unique propositions.